 The Master of Science degree program in Human Resource Management at UT-Arlington combines the experience of industry leaders with the expertise of renowned scholars to offer entry-level and mid-career human resource professionals the tools they need to enhance their professional practice and career trajectories.
 The 36-semester-credit-hour graduate-level professional degree program offers a responsive, research-based, and practice-oriented curriculum that combines a breadth of study in strategic business management with deep study in the functional areas of human resource management.

 For students not currently working in positions in human resource management, internship opportunities are available with local firms to complement students’ study.
-The program’s graduates are very well-placed in human resource leadership positions throughout the DFW Metroplex, the United States, and the world.
-The program is administered by the UTA Management Graduate Studies Committee (Dr. Wayne Crawford, chair) and the UTA Management Department (Dr. George Benson, chair) under the stewardship of the program’s faculty director Dr. Tom Graca and with the guidance of the UTA Human Resource Management Advisory Board.
+The program’s graduates are very well-placed in human resource leadership positions throughout the DFW Metroplex, Texas, the United States, and the world.

 Consulting Manager, Huron Management Consulting